 In targeted districts, there exist farmers facilitators who have been trained by RAB to play a role of extension agents in their villages.
 RAB will facilitate to identify the right extension agents based on their expertise and ability to conduct trials and assist the farmers on data collection, monitoring and reporting.

-Farmers must be identified based on criteria set on point 4, and must be a potato grower a 5 km radius from the supporting EA.
-Shortly before the onset of the planting season, identify farmers who have accepted to participate in the validation exercise, and confirmed their willingness to take care of the validation trials.
+Farmers must be identified based on criteria set on point 4, and must be a potato grower within a 5 km radius from the supporting EA.
+Shortly before the onset of the planting season, EA’s should identify farmers who have accepted to participate in the validation exercise, and confirmed their willingness to take care of the validation trials.
 Fields must then be visited to evaluate if these meet the necessary criteria (see above).

 Activity 4 – Training of EAs